C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 - each boosted app's slider in the Volume Mixer sits at 4% - **by design, do not "fix" it**.
 That 4% is also the quickest health check there is: if a boosted app's slider does *not* drop to 4% while the boost is running, the boost is broken, and what you are hearing is the app at full volume plus a copy overdriven by 25x.
 Stop the boost rather than reaching for the volume knob;
 - with **Boost all audio**, every other slider (including System sounds) sits at 4% the same way;
+- **mute is never touched.** An app you muted stays muted - and silent - while boosted, and is still muted afterwards.
+If you meant to boost it, unmute it in the mixer (the status line tells you when a chosen app is muted);
 - a new entry `AppVolumeBooster` appears in the mixer - that is the boosted copy (leave it at 100%);
 - audio arrives with ~60 ms extra latency (fine for music/video/games; noticeable in rhythm games).
-If the machine is too busy to keep such a small buffer fed - e.g. a demanding game - the booster grows the buffer automatically, about 20 ms per audible dropout up to ~160 ms, instead of continuing to glitch.
-The status line shows the current value; stopping and restarting the boost resets it to ~60 ms;
+That is a real 50 ms buffer, filled before the boosted copy starts, so a hiccup of up to ~50 ms passes without a sound.
+If the machine is busier than that - e.g. a demanding game - the booster grows the buffer by 20 ms per audible dropout, up to ~160 ms, instead of continuing to glitch.
+The glitch counter counts exactly those dropouts: one per gap, however long it lasts.
+The status line shows the current latency; stopping and restarting the boost resets it to ~60 ms;
 - a soft limiter rounds off peaks above 95% full scale, so high boost on already-loud material compresses rather than crackles.
 At 500% that kicks in earlier.
 Mixing two loud apps can hit the limiter sooner than one app would.
 If the result sounds squashed, the source is already near maximum - there is nothing left to boost cleanly.

-When the boost stops - for any reason - the slider(s) are restored to their previous values.
+When the boost stops - for any reason - the slider(s) are restored to their previous values, including a level you had set very low yourself: it is kept as it was, not reset to 100%.

 ## Interplay with the volume memory this kit protects